How to set MTU size

 netsh interface ipv4 show subinterfaces

-You will see a list of network interfaces.
+That will show a list of network interfaces with their MTU size:

 The parameter is incorrect.